Kid 'n Play: Acting careers

-When we did 'Nightmare On My Street' New Line Cinema sued the daylights out of us, but they liked the record and they thought Will and I were talented from 'Parents Just Don't Understand.'
+When we did "Nightmare On My Street" New Line Cinema sued the daylights out of us, but they liked the record and they thought Will and I were talented from "Parents Just Don't Understand."
 So part of the settlement was that we had to pay them some money, but they offered us two scripts to do two movies.
 The first script was House Party, because if you think about the premise of House Party, one dude was a Dj and the other was a rapper, so House Party was set up for Jazzy Jeff and the Fresh Prince.
 We weren't thinking about doing movies back then.
 Then Kid N Play blew up off of that.

 Class Act, produced in 1992, was a comedy in the same vein as the House Party films.
 For that film, Reid traded his trademark hi-top fade for braids instead.
 The haircut is used as a plot device in the film.

 Kid 'n Play even had their own NBC Saturday morning cartoon, Kid 'n Play, for one season (1990).
-On the show, Kid 'n Play's characters were regressed to teenagers, but their recording careers remained intact, as did their comic personas.
-The real Kid 'n Play appeared in live-action/animated wraparounds of the cartoons, but voice actors (again including close friend, Martin Lawrence) performed in the animated portions of the show.
+On the show, Kid 'n Play's characters were regressed to teenagers but their recording careers remained intact, as did their comic personas.
+The real Kid 'n Play appeared in live-action/animated wraparounds of the cartoons but voice actors (again including close friend, Martin Lawrence) performed in the animated portions of the show.
 The show stressed positive role models, teaching kids how to get along and stay out of trouble.
 A 1992 Marvel Comics comic book based on the cartoon was printed for nine issues; the duo also shot some motivational segments for PBS, for the mathematics show Square One TV and Sesame Street, respectively.
 Kid 'n Play were featured in the Adult Swim animated special Freaknik: The Musical as themselves.
-They also returned to the House Party series, appearing in House Party: Tonight's the Night in which they reprise their roles from the first three films.
-Since the events of the third film, the two have gone on to become music superstars and CEOs of their own record label- Kick Power Records (a venture they began in the third film).